eric-brechemier/creative-portfolio/README.md

-# Creative Portfolio of Eric Bréchemier
+# Creative Portfolio of Eric Bréchemier,
+Instructional Designer (Art & Creation)

+I help adults, children and students to experience beauty through art and creation to develop their ability to see, to picture and to create.

 Projects and learning portfolio in my three domains of expertise: